xandermunc/spectra/writing.md

 ## Hydrogen Emission Spectrum

+### Description

+First of a four part poster series, this poster answers the questions: How do atoms create light?
+And what is the Balmer Series?

+### Landing

-The Hydrogen Emission Spectrum is a series of spectral lines that are emitted when hydrogen gas is excited.
-The spectrum consists of several series, including the Balmer series, which is visible in the optical range.
+The Hydrogen Emission Spectrum is a series of spectral lines produced when hydrogen gas absorbs and releases energy in the form of light.
+The spectrum consists of several series, including the Balmer series, which is the only series of hydrogen's emissions in the visible light spectrum.

-The Balmer series is responsible for the colors seen in hydrogen gas discharge tubes, and it provides important information about the energy levels of hydrogen atoms.
+These specific emission colors are unique to hydrogen and reveal the discrete energy transitions of its electrons and the quantized nature of electron movement.

+Answering the question: "How do atoms create light?" by using Hydrogen, the most abundant element, as an example.
+I set out to combine the separated "map" and "graph" approaches to representing this data into one hybrid form.

+### Poster

+Atoms emit light when electrons transition to lower energy levels around the atom, called orbitals.
+When electrons absorb energy, they move to higher orbitals, entering an excited state.

+Each orbital has a specific energy level.
+To move between orbitals, an electron must absorb or release a precise amount of energy that matches the difference between those energy levels.

+Higher orbitals emit photons of shorter wavelengths, producing bluer light.
+Most emission wavelengths fall outside the visible spectrum, into ultraviolet and infrared ranges.
+In hydrogen, visible light comes from the Balmer series, where electrons transition to the second orbital.

+Each orbital change releases a specific amount of energy (eV)

+which creates a specific wavelength of light (nm)